Introduction

 Safety Considerations for Short-Field Landings

-- When on final approach, visually verify that the runway is clear of traffic and obstructions.
+- Verify the runway is clear of traffic and obstructions before landing.

 Common Errors for Short-Field Landings